henry781/ts-node-server/README.md

-# ts-node-server
+# ts-node-server [WIP]

-_WORK IN PROGRESS_

-## What is ts-node-server ?

-ts-node-server is node framework for quickly developing powerful RESTful web services in Typescript.
+ts-node-server is node framework for developing RESTful web services in Typescript.

 It pulls together some of the best node libraries :